Skip to Main Content

 Planning a Visit: Hours, Format, and Neighbourhood

 Hisop operates Tuesday through Saturday for both lunch (1:30 PM to 3:30 PM) and dinner (8:30 PM to 11:00 PM), with Monday open for lunch and dinner on the same schedule.
 The restaurant is closed on Sundays.
 Sarrià-Sant Gervasi sits in the upper part of the city, quieter than the central dining corridors of Eixample or the Gothic Quarter, and the neighbourhood's residential character means the restaurant operates without the foot traffic or ambient noise of more central locations.
-The address on Passatge de Marimon is leading reached by taxi or via the Diagonal metro corridor; the passage is not a through-route and requires deliberate navigation rather than a passing discovery.
+The address on Passatge de Marimon is best reached by taxi or via the Diagonal metro corridor; the passage is not a through-route and requires deliberate navigation rather than a passing discovery.

 The dual-format menu means lunch and dinner offer different practical propositions.
 Lunch service at Michelin-starred addresses in Barcelona tends to be the more accessible entry point both in terms of pace and, in many cases, pricing.
 Given Hisop's position as one of the city's better-value starred kitchens, the tasting menu with wine pairing represents an option that benchmarks well against the city's higher-priced creative peers.